 SNC certifies VA students for both the regular GI Bill and the Post 9/11 GI Bill (Yellow Ribbon Program) for fully admitted and enrolled students.
 In order to be certified, please submit the following to firstname.lastname@example.org.

 - Copy of the form the VA sends you proving eligibility.

-- If you are using your benefits at another institution, you will have to do a change of program/school (VA Form 22-1995).
+- If you have been using your benefits at another institution, you must complete a Change of Program/School (VA Form 22-1995).
 You can fill out this form electronically at: http://vabenefits.vba.va.gov/vonapp/main.asp

 This opportunity is awarded to students with financial need who indicated interest in part-time work on the FAFSA.
 If you were not awarded FWS and you are interested in a job, contact your financial aid advisor to see if funds are still available.
 You must work to earn this award.
 Your award will be canceled if you do not begin employment.
 You may obtain information on available jobs through the office of Student Services.
 Each department determines work schedules.
 The hourly rate for 2013-14 is $8.25.
 You will receive pay every two weeks for hours you have worked.
 Your FWS award is considered employment and is taxable by the IRS.
 You will receive a W-2 for your earnings.